apple/swift-protobuf/README.md

 More information is available in the associated documentation:

  * [Google's protobuf documentation](https://protobuf.dev/)
-   provides general information about protocol buffers, the protoc compiler, and how to use protocol buffers with C++, Java, and other languages.
+   provides general information about Protocol Buffers, the protoc compiler, and how to use Protocol Buffers with C++, Java, and other languages.
  * [PLUGIN.md](Documentation/PLUGIN.md) documents the `protoc-gen-swift`
    plugin that adds Swift support to the `protoc` program
  * [API.md](Documentation/API.md) documents how to use the generated code.